LazyAGI/LazyLLM/docs/en/Best Practice/module.md

 Module m2-2 deployed!
 ```

-> **Note**:
->
+!!!
+Note

-> It can be seen that when updating the ``ActionModule``, all its ``Submodules`` will be updated together.
+    - It can be seen that when updating the ``ActionModule``, all its ``Submodules`` will be updated together.
 If there are deployment tasks, they will be executed after all the training/fine-tuning tasks are completed.
-> Since parent modules may depend on submodules, submodules will be deployed first, followed by parent modules.
+Since parent modules may depend on submodules, submodules will be deployed first, followed by parent modules.

-> **Note**: When the ``Redis`` service is configured, the lightweight gateway mechanism provided by LazyLLM can be used to achieve parallel deployment of all services.
+    - When the ``Redis`` service is configured, the lightweight gateway mechanism provided by LazyLLM can be used to achieve parallel deployment of all services.